kkk-katrina/katrina-go-assessment/README.md

 Create a repo in your chosen git repository (make sure it is public so we can access it) and reply with the link to your code.
 We recommend using Github.

-## Contact

-If you have any questions feel free to contact us at: interns@safetyculture.io